ghc-proposals/ghc-proposals/proposals/0000-first-class-modules.rst

 Recursion
 ~~~~~~~~~

 In both systems the defining relations are naturally recursive.
-This
+As it happens,
-represents the possibility of recursive modules.
-Writing them in Datalog
+this naturally handles the possibility of recursive modules.
+It is known that
-gives us this “for free”, since it has good support for recursion via
-fixpoint iteration. [#]_

-.. [#] The fact that the Haskell module system could be
-   made recursive via a fixpoint computation is observed in
+the Haskell module system could be made recursive via the usual fixpoint computation
-   [hsmods]_, but the Datalog version is much simpler.
+(see the end of [hsmods]_), but writing the rules
+in Datalog gives us this “for free”.

 While supporting recursive modules across compilation units would be
 challenging, supporting recursion between *local* modules (see `Local modules`_)
 would be much less challenging and might be worth considering
 if they are implemented.

-In order for the recursion to be well-defined, we must not recurse
+There is one subtlety: in order for the fixpoint of the recursive computation to be
+well-defined, the function we are iterating must be monotone.
+In Datalog, this incurs the
+restriction that recursion must not go through a negation (as this is an anti-monotonic
+operation on relations).

-through a negation.
-This actually has some design implications! *Name
+This actually has some design implications!
+Name shadowing is implemented by saying
-shadowing* is implemented by saying that a binding from an external
+that a binding from is visible if:

+- It is defined locally, or
+- It is *not* defined locally, and it is visible in an enclosing scope.

-scope is visible if it is *not* defined locally.
-We therefore could not
-allow *imported* bindings to shadow enclosing ones, as that would make
+We therefore could not allow *imported* bindings to shadow bindings from enclosing scopes,
-the recursion non-monotonic.
+as that would make the recursion non-monotonic.
 Fortunately, we probably don’t want to do
 that.

 Termination